European-XFEL/imageProcessor/doc/source/calibration.rst

 model assumed for the time-profile of the pulse.

-The uncertainty of the pulse duration is preliminary estimated via error propagation by the uncertainty on the fit FWHM, assuming negligible the uncertainty on the calibration constant and no correlation between the fit parameters.
+The uncertainty of the pulse duration is preliminary estimated via error propagation by the uncertainty on the fit FWHM, assuming the uncertainty of the calibration constant is negligible and that no correlation between the fit parameters exists.